architect/plugin-remix/README.md

 [![GitHub CI status](https://github.com/architect/plugin-remix/workflows/Node%20CI/badge.svg)](https://github.com/architect/plugin-remix/actions?query=workflow%3A%22Node+CI%22)

-> ⚠️  This plugin is in a bit of flux.
-The focus is Architect 10 + Remix 1.2 compatibility.
+> ⚠️  This plugin is still pre-v1.
+Give it a go and provide any feedback by filing an issue.

 ## Install